 Victim or Defiant?
-A Critical Reading of Contemporary Female Social Media Celebrities in Postdigital Bangladesh.
+A Critical Reading of Contemporary Female Social Media Celebrities in Postdigital Bangladesh

 Kamal, Marzana (2025) Victim or Defiant?
 A Critical Reading of Contemporary Female Social Media Celebrities in Postdigital Bangladesh.
 Postdigital Science and Education. pp. 1-34.
-ISSN 2524-4868 (Accepted for Publication)
+ISSN 2524-4868

-[thumbnail of with images] Text (with images)
+[thumbnail of s42438-025-00597-2.pdf] Text

 Abstract